rparkins999/AndroidSecondsClock/README.md

 SecondsClock requests SET_ALARM permission although it doesn't actually set any alarms.
 For some strange reason on some phones this permission is required to go to the phone's built-in clock app when you touch the widget.
 If you deny SecondsClock SET_ALARM permission, the app can't go to the device's clock app if your device requires SET_ALARM permission to do so.
 Currently Android automatically grants SET_ALARM permission for any app which requests it, so you shouldn't see a problem unless you explicitly deny SET_ALARM permission.

 # Licensing
 One file (Slider.java) is licensed under the Apache license 2.0 because it is derived from an Android source file which uses that licence.
-Evrything else was written by me and is licensed under GPL V3 or later (if you're puzzled by the apparently inconsistent spelling of "licen{s|c}e", in the UK English spelling the verb is license, but the noun is licence).
+Everything else was written by me and is licensed under GPL V3 or later.
+If you're puzzled by the apparently inconsistent spelling of "licen{s|c}e", in the UK English spelling the verb is license, but the noun is licence.
+There is also a noun license in UK English, but it means something different.